LuxySs-Evr5/RaquetteBaballe/README.md

 - `←` : Move to the previous level
 - `→` : Move to the next level
 - `a` : Reset the current level
-- `espace` : Shoot a laser when available
 - `q` : Quit the game

 ## Game Bonus